Louise Glover

-Louise Helena Glover is an English model.
-She is well known for her work as a glamour model, with appearances in British lad mags, including FHM, Bizarre, Maxim, Loaded, and tabloids such as the News of the World, The Sun and Daily Star.
+Louise Helena Glover (born 8 February 1983) is an English glamour model and beauty pageant titleholder, known for her appearances in British lad mags, including FHM, Bizarre, Maxim, Loaded, and tabloids such as the News of the World, The Sun, and Daily Star.
 She is the first British model to be named "Model of the Year" in Playboy Special Editions.

 Early life

 Glover had a troubled childhood.
-She grew up partly in St Helens with her father's family, partly in Great Yarmouth with her mother's, and partly in foster care, which, she says, led to her being bullied and made her a very shy and quiet child.
+She grew up partly in St Helens, Merseyside with her father's family, partly in Great Yarmouth with her mother's, and partly in foster care, which, she says, led to her being bullied and made her a very shy and quiet child.
 She changed homes and schools many times.
 At age 15 she was released from foster care and got her own apartment.

 Glover had started her modelling career early, when at the age of nine a photographer noticed her on a shopping trip with her mother, and compared her to a young version of Lorraine Chase from the British TV show Emmerdale.
 Glover found she enjoyed being photographed, and planned to become a professional model from the age of 12.
 She began entering modelling contests at the age of 14, and beauty pageants, to get noticed as a model.
-She was a regional finalist for the beauty title Miss Great Britain at the age of 17, and traveled to London to be a national finalist at the age of 18, while studying Holistic Therapy at St Helens College.
+She was a regional finalist for the beauty title Miss Great Britain at the age of 17, and traveled to London to be a national finalist at the age of 18, while studying holistic therapy at St Helens College.

-At age 17, in 2000, Glover travelled to Belize with a Raleigh International project.
-The ten weeks in Belize had a great impact on her motivation.
-"It was the best thing I could have ever done at that point in my life", she said.
+At age 17, in 2000, Glover travelled to Belize with a Raleigh International project where she helped build a school and teach English to the local school children.
 At age 19, she represented Great Britain in the Miss Earth 2002 in Pasay, Philippines.
 Soon after, her modelling offers increased tenfold.